 Question: Hi there.
 As winter approaches, I see signs all over the place to get a flu shot.
-I am wondering should I get a flu shot or should I not?
+I am wondering should I get a flu shot at the 24 hour Walgreens near me or should I not?
 What are the plusses and minuses of doing this?

 Answer: Should I Get a Flu Shot?